Image Resolution Terminology

 Common Image File Types (alphabetically)

-GIF (Graphics Interchange Format) image files are compressed in order to reduce transfer time.
+GIF or gif (Graphics Interchange Format) image files are compressed in order to reduce transfer time.
 These work well for line-art and clip-art in e-books.

-PNG (Portable Network Graphics) files are a lossless storage format.
+PNG or png (Portable Network Graphics) files are in a lossless storage format.
 In contrast with TIFFs, the software looks for patterns in the image that it can use to compress file size.
 The compression is reversible, so the image is recovered exactly.
 These work well for e-books and p-books.

 Resolution for e-books